badd-labs/badd-labs/lab4-20/README.md

 - `var4`: The argument is the error message if the request fails.
 - `var5`: The argument is the result of the request after successful execution.

-For more details, refer to the [link](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethsendtransaction)
+For more details, refer to the [[link](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethsendtransaction)]

 #### INSTRUCTIONS FOR RUNNING THE PROVIDED PROGRAM

-* This section requires you to know how to run a `geth` in a terminal which was covered in the Lab `Blockchain Storage and Mining on Campus` [[link](https://github.com/BlockchainLabSU/SUBlockchainLabs/blob/master/lab1/README.md)].
+* This section requires you to know how to run a `geth` in a terminal which was covered in the first Lab  [[link](https://github.com/BlockchainLabSU/SUBlockchainLabs/blob/master/lab1/README.md)].

 **Note: You can re-use all the data from your previous lab1.
 For example:**